msu-video-group/NIC-RobustBench/code/codecs-robustness/codecs/README.md

 - A **Dockerfile** that installs all codec-specific dependencies.
 - A **src/** directory containing the `CodecModel` wrapper around the actual codec implementation.

+Some NIC models implementations are from [CompressAI toolkit](https://github.com/InterDigitalInc/CompressAI).

 ---

 ## Folder Structure